ish256/adaptive_mult_practice/README.md

   - A summary spreadsheet specifying each problem encountered, the time taken on each problem, and wether each problem was answered correctly is produced for each session
 - Adaptive difficulty:
   - Mult Practice learns and identifies problems that the user needs more practice automatically and targets those problems
-    - Uses Baysian reweighting to learn the users strengths and weaknesses
+    - Uses Bayesian reweighting to learn the users strengths and weaknesses
-    - weak areas are those that the user answers incorrectly or those answered correctly but with a significant amount of time taken
+    - Weak areas are those that the user answers incorrectly or those answered correctly but with a significant amount of time taken

 ## Requirements